Stockholm Central is an enormous train station, where the different parts of the station used by the trains are some distance from each other.

 However, if you want to connect to the metro then the ‘T-Centralen’ station is a 5 min walk away.

-To access it you need to enter the main station terminal and cross it to the far level of the concourse, where you can descend to the lower level - the metro (T) station will then be over to the left.
+To access it you need to enter the main station terminal and cross to the opposite side, where you can descend to the lower level, the metro (T) station will then be over to the left.

 You will also need to descend to this lower level if your connecting train is departing from platforms/ spår 11-16.